 - in the case of cancellation by the Licensor, when written notice is issued by the Licensor to the Licensee.

-The Licensor may, entirely at its discretion, charge the Licensee for any reasonable costs incurred following such cancellation as set out in this clause 11, including but not limited to; administration costs, unrecovered costs for work carried out by the Licensor for the Licensee, data processing and storage costs.
-Such costs will be deducted from any repayment of amounts paid by the Licensee for unused software usage charges.
+- The Licensor may, entirely at its discretion, charge the Licensee for any reasonable costs incurred following such cancellation as set out in this clause 11, including but not limited to; administration costs, unrecovered costs for work carried out by the Licensor for the Licensee, data processing and storage costs

-- Either Party may, in accordance with this clause 11, cancel the license without any reason being given and entirely at it's own
+- Either Party may, in accordance with this Article, cancel the license without any reason being given and entirely at its own discretion.

-The Licensor has no obligation to store or hold historical data, campaigns or statistics for deleted or lapsed accounts .
-In accordance with protocols and governing law in respect to the retention of confidential information, for the avoidance of doubt such as - licensee’s email lists, templates, texts and any such similar data in whatsoever form; upon the termination of the License after the notice period specified in clause 11 has elapsed, the Licensor will irrevocably delete and eradicate all information, data and lists created by or belonging to the Licensee held or stored on equipment belonging to or used by the Licensor.
+The Licensor has no obligation to store or hold historical data, campaigns or statistics for deleted or lapsed accounts.
+In accordance with protocols and GDPR requirements in respect to the retention of confidential information, for the avoidance of doubt such as - licensee’s email lists, templates, texts and any such similar data in whatsoever form; upon the termination of the License after the notice period specified in clause 11 has elapsed, the Licensor will irrevocably delete and eradicate all information, data and lists created by or belonging to the Licensee held or stored on equipment belonging to or used by the Licensor.

 JC Peters Limited is a UK company registered in England and all contract terms here-in are within the jurisdiction of English law only.